PacificViking/q/README.md

 qt5ct has to be run to configure: config files have permanant links kvantummanager has to be run to select qt5 theme

+### Possible Extra Configurations
+- python uses packages (torch, pycuda, tensorflow) that has dependency cuda, so cuda-toolkit might be needed

 ## Local Changes
 I installed hyprprop using nix-env because it's not replicable (also pyfa)